A Comprehensive Biographical Analysis

 "England Births and Christenings, 1538-1975", database, FamilySearch (https://www.familysearch.org/ark:/61903/1:1:V5GS-W7H : 5 February 2023), Thomas Donne, 1605.

-Virginia Calorum: The Colony during the Days of Charles the First and Second,
+1. Virginia Calorum: The Colony during the Days of Charles the First and Second,

-The Georgians: Genealogies of Pioneer Settlers, and
+2. The Georgians: Genealogies of Pioneer Settlers, and

-Virginia Immigrants and Adventurers, 1607-1635: A Biographical Dictionary.
+3. Virginia Immigrants and Adventurers, 1607-1635: A Biographical Dictionary.

-In 1625, that colonization failed, and the Virginia Company was dissolved.
 The Dunn members of the Virginia Company were identified, according to Alabama Genealogy Trails, as Sir Daniel Dunn, and his brother, William, sons of Robert Dunn, citizen and draper of London, brother of David Donne, and son of Gabriel Donne.
+Sir Daniel Donne was born in 1544, Ribbesford, Worcestershire, but his father, Robert, was born in Parkham, Devon.

-After that colonization failed, Thomas Dunn returned to England, and married Anne Lenard.
-They had sons, Thomas Jr., b.1626, Robert, b.1627, Richard, b.1627, and William, b.1629, and after Oliver Cromwell's New Model Army decapitated King Charles I, they all, likely, immigrated to America, in 1650.
-As you can see, their birth certificates, and immigration data, are attached to their profiles, Thomas, Jr.'s profile was maliciously merged with his father's, the original, 14 year old immigrant, so some source documents may have become detached.
+They had sons, Thomas Jr., b.1626, Robt, b.1627, Richard, b.1627, and William, b.1629, and daughters, Elizabeth, b.1631, and Anne, b.1634, and after Oliver Cromwell's New Model Army decapitated King Charles I, they all, likely, immigrated to America, in 1650.
+As you can see, their Christening Records, and immigration data, are attached to their profiles.

-Virginia Calorum: The Colony during the Days of Charles the First and Second,
+1. Virginia Calorum: The Colony during the Days of Charles the First and Second,

-The Georgians: Genealogies of Pioneer Settlers, and
+2. The Georgians: Genealogies of Pioneer Settlers, and

-Virginia Immigrants and Adventurers, 1607-1635: A Biographical Dictionary.
+3. Virginia Immigrants and Adventurers, 1607-1635: A Biographical Dictionary.

-In 1625, that colonization failed, and the Virginia Company was dissolved.
 The Dunn members of the Virginia Company were identified, according to Alabama Genealogy Trails, as Sir Daniel Dunn, and his brother, William, sons of Robert Dunn, citizen and draper of London, brother of David Donne, and son of Gabriel Donne.
+Sir Daniel Donne was born in 1544, Ribbesford, Worcestershire, but his father, Robert, was born in Parkham, Devon.

-After that colonization failed, Thomas Dunn returned to England, and married Anne Lenard.
-They had sons, Thomas Jr., b.1626, Robert, b.1627, Richard, b.1627, and William, b.1629, and after Oliver Cromwell's New Model Army decapitated King Charles I, they all, likely, immigrated to America, in 1650.
-As you can see, their birth certificates, and immigration data, are attached to their profiles, Thomas, Jr.'s profile was maliciously merged with his father's, the original, 14 year old immigrant, so some source documents may have become detached.
+They had sons, Thomas Jr., b.1626, Robt, b.1627, Richard, b.1627, and William, b.1629, and daughters, Elizabeth, b.1631, and Anne, b.1634, and after Oliver Cromwell's New Model Army decapitated King Charles I, they all, likely, immigrated to America, in 1650.
+As you can see, their Christening Records, and immigration data, are attached to their profiles.

 Digital Folder Number: 008044754